Nishiseto Expressway

 The expressway contains fifty-five bridges, including the Kurushima Kaikyō Bridge, the world's longest series of suspension bridges, and the Tatara Bridge, the world's fourth longest cable-stayed bridge.
 The route is famed for its scenic views and can be crossed by bicycles, mopeds and pedestrians as well as cars.
 It was opened on May 1, 1999, and is 59.4 km long, sporting four lanes with a separated path for pedestrians and cyclists.

 Cycle tourism

 The road and bridge route was designed with an integrated cycle lane linking Onomichi in Hiroshima Prefecture with Imabari in Ehime Prefecture.
 The cycle route is approximately 70 km in length, including bridge access ramps, and since opening has become one of Japan's most popular long-distance cycle routes.

-As accessing the Shin-Onomichi bridge involves a steep climb, cyclists are encouraged to use a short ferry between Onomichi and Mukaishima, but all other bridges on the route feature a designated cycle path.
+As accessing the Shin-Onomichi bridge involves a steep climb, cyclists are encouraged to use a short ferry ride between Onomichi and Mukaishima, but all other bridges on the route feature a designated cycle path.
 Bicycle rental and drop off locations are available along the route.

-The route is a toll road, but tolls were waived for cyclists until March 31, 2022, in an effort to promote tourism.
+The route is a toll road, though tolls had been waived for cyclists until March 31, 2022, in an effort to promote tourism.
+Although there are two other land connections between Shikoku and Honshu as well, Nishiseto Expressway is the only one that can be traversed on foot or by bicycle.